GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 It seems safe and appropriate to filter all of these out by adding `gp.` to the begins list.

+### Contains `preprod`
+- There's 74 records.
+- Looking through them, I think all can and should be filtered.
+- I'm going to begin by adding `preprod` to both ignore lists, which will get mosts.
+But will need to come back to look for edge cases that have the string buried within the url.

 ### Contains `sharepoint`

 We are already filtering out sites that begin with `sharepoint.`.
 After that, 6 websites still contain `sharepoint`.